 As coronavirus cases grow, the global economy suffers, too.
 The pandemic hurts businesses and employees.
-When we need to secure our resources during lockdown, how can we afford to lose our jobs?
+When we need to secure our resources during lockdown, how can we afford to suffer job loss during coronavirus pandemic?

-The news reports on an increasing number of deaths and infected patients.
+The news reports increasing numbers of deaths and infected patients.
 We get a glimpse of hope in this fight to contain the virus with news on a growing number of patients who have recovered from the sickness.
-This is followed by reports on how our front liners are diligently working to combat the enemy we don’t see, as well as developments on finding the cure to defeat coronavirus.
+What follows this are reports on how front liners are working diligently to combat the enemy we don’t see, as well as developments in finding a cure to defeat coronavirus.
 Apparently, it will still take some time before we see the curve flattened.

-While we watch and wait from the comforts of our own home on how and when can we all go back to our “normal” lives, we also wake up to news about company shutdowns and layoffs.
-It has a drastic domino effect on both businesses and the job market.
-However difficult, no owners want to close their business and eventually render any of its employees jobless at this hard time.
-But company closures and job loss are inevitable.
-They are part of the current realities we all have to deal with.
+While we watch and wait from the comforts of our own home on how and when we can all go back to our “normal” lives, we also wake up to news about company shutdowns and layoffs.
+It has a drastic domino effect on businesses and the job market.
+However difficult, no owner wants to close his or her business and render any of its employees jobless in this hard time.
+But company closures and job loss during coronavirus pandemic are inevitable.
+They are part of the current realities we all have to face.

 If you are one of those who became unemployed during the pandemic, don’t let the virus kill your hope.
 You, too, can survive and thrive.

-1. The virus aims to destroy, but you are meant to persevere.
+1. The virus aims to destroy, but you are to persevere.

 Coronavirus affects so many people worldwide.
-This is not the first time that you will have to face a seemingly tough problem.
-Remember how you were able to survive those past struggles in your finances, health, relationships, and in many other personal issues?
-You are meant to persevere.
-Now is the perfect time to put on the mindset and attitude again when you overcame your challenges before.
-An unhealthy way of thinking can destroy a person way faster than the toughest of all virus.
+This one is not the first time that you’ll have to face a seemingly tough problem.
+Remember how you survived those past struggles in your finances, health, relationships, and other personal issues?
+You must persevere.
+Now is the perfect time to put on the mindset and attitude again when you overcame earlier challenges.
+An unhealthy way of thinking can destroy a person much faster than the toughest of all viruses.

 2. The virus can’t lockdown your skills and learning opportunities.

 Your daily grind may have deprived you of some quality time to pursue other skills.
 Now is the time to learn more.
 The Internet has a myriad of resources to teach you other skills.
-What about learning to cook your favorite dish out of a few ingredients?
-How about giving yourself some time to learn to play a guitar?
+What about learning to cook your favorite dish using a few ingredients on hand?
+How about giving yourself time to learn to play a guitar?
 Are you into arts and crafts?
-Go around your house and pick up the potential art materials that may need to be repurposed into something else.
+Go around your house and pick up the potential art materials you can repurpose into something else.
 We can always be productive and fruitful at home.

-If you want to master your current skill set, say for instance writing, speaking, data analysis, web design and development, teaching–even if you were retrenched, just do it.
-Keep honing it.
-Be still so good at your craft as if you were not out of work for a while.
-Take advantage of online tutorial, webinar, podcast, e-book, and all the free materials out there.
+If you want to master your current skill set, say for instance writing, speaking, data analysis, web design and development, or teaching–even if your company retrenched you, just do it.
+Keep on honing it.
+Be so good at your craft as if you weren’t out of work for a while.
+Take advantage of online tutorials, webinars, podcasts, e-books, and all other free materials out there.
 Other companies or opportunities may open for you once this pandemic is over.
 Believe that good things will always come.

 3. The virus can’t keep you unemployed.

 You read that one correctly.
-Your job may have shutdown but it doesn’t mean that all employment opportunities are closing, too.
-Ever heard of online or freelance jobs that can be done at home?
+Your job may have shutdown, but it doesn’t mean that all employment opportunities are closing, too.
+Ever heard of online or freelance jobs that you can do at home?
 How beneficial are these jobs nowadays!
-There are more than a dozen of job search sites where you can build up your online profile and resume such as Upwork, Fiverr, Indeed, LinkUp, and Dice to name just a few.
-Every bit of help on how to successfully navigate through their websites are detailed there.
+More than a dozen job search sites let you build up your online profile and resume such as Upwork, Fiverr, Indeed, LinkUp, and Dice to name a few.
+Detailed on them are every bit of help on how to navigate their website.

-If you’re worried that your skills are not enough, don’t give up still.
-Conduct an inventory of your current skills.
-Let’s say you recently worked as an administrative assistant.
-Identify the skills that you have acquired.
+If worried that your skills aren’t enough, don’t give up yet.
+Do an inventory of your current skills.
+For instance, you worked earlier as an administrative assistant.
+Identify the skills you have acquired.
 These may include writing, speaking, customer service, data entry, research, and email management.
-They are the same skills that employers online will look for.
-Did you know that virtual assistants are very in demand online?
-Employers mostly prefer those who have actual work experience in a corporate setup?
+They are the same skills employers will want.
+Did you know that virtual assistants are very in demand today?
+Employers prefer those who have actual work experience in the corporate world.

-If you need help in putting your old resume together, professional resume writing services can help.
+If you need help in putting your old resume together, professional resume writing services can help you.
 We ensure that our reviews of best 10 resume services are up to date.
-Each of the resume services’ strengths and weaknesses are described in the reviews.
-We leave up the decision to you on what service you think can best help you.
+Description of each of the resume services’ strengths and weaknesses are in the reviews.
+We leave to you the decision to choose what service can help you best.

-Most of the resume writing companies in our list offer big discounts and other promos.
-Feel free to visit their websites and inquire about those perks.
-Your professional resume will surely help you either in searching for an online job or another employment once the pandemic is through.
+Most of the resume writing companies on our list offer big discounts and great promos.
+Visit their websites and inquire about the perks.
+Your professional resume will help you in searching for an online job or another employment once the pandemic is through.